bkuhn/talks/NJIT-2011/liberate.markdown

 # What's This About?

-+ For many of us, we're not just in this for the money.
++ For many of us, we're not in this for the money.

 + We'd like to be employed &hellip;